iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/03-uddi-agility/assignment.md

 	6. Click Add → and move the rule higher in the rule list (for precedence).
 	7. Click Finish → then Save your new policy.

-🎯 Goal: Enforce additional corporate compliance by blocking explicit content domains.
+🎯 Goal: Enforce enhanced corporate compliance by blocking access to explicit content domains, ensuring a safe and policy-compliant browsing environment for users across the organization.

+This includes categories such as:
+- Adult content
+- Gambling
+- Violence & Hate
+- Illegal or unethical content

+To achieve this, we leverage Infoblox Threat Intelligence feeds and DNS category filtering.
+Domains are automatically classified using real-time threat intel and reputation scoring — no manual blacklist needed.